Grasscutters/Grasscutter/README.md

 ### Running

-**Note:** If you update from an older version, delete `config.json` for regeneration
+**Note:** If you updated from an older version, delete `config.json` to regenerate it.

 1. Get `grasscutter.jar`
    - Download from [actions](https://nightly.link/Grasscutters/Grasscutter/workflows/build/stable/Grasscutter.zip)
    - [Build by yourself](#Building)
-2. Create a `resources` folder in the directory where grasscutter.jar is located and bring your `BinOutput` and `ExcelBinOutput` folders into it *(Check the [wiki](https://github.com/Grasscutters/Grasscutter/wiki) for more details how to get those.)*
+2. Create a `resources` folder in the directory where grasscutter.jar is located and move your `BinOutput` and `ExcelBinOutput` folders there *(Check the [wiki](https://github.com/Grasscutters/Grasscutter/wiki) for more details how to get those.)*
 3. Run Grasscutter with `java -jar grasscutter.jar`. **Make sure mongodb service is running as well.**

 ### Connecting with the client